Surreal ordered exponential fields: Introduction

-where $\exp$ is the recursively defined exponential function on $\No$ developed by Kruskal~\cite[page 38]{CO} and Gonshor~\cite[Ch.
-10]{GO}.
 This result is obtained as a corollary of:

-\begin{proposition} The field of surreal numbers equipped with restricted analytic functions and with $\exp$ is an elementary extension of the field of real numbers with restricted analytic functions and real exponentiation. \end{proposition}
+\begin{proposition} The field of surreal numbers equipped with restricted analytic functions (defined via Taylor series expansion) and with $\exp$ is an elementary extension of the field of real numbers with restricted analytic functions and real exponentiation. \end{proposition}